 Back to the office and a new way of working

-As things settle down and all of us start adjusting to the ‘new’ normal, HR and Talent Acquisition Metrics will now need to be reconsidered.
-While the metrics themselves might not change dramatically, the impact of those metrics definitely will.
-For example, as “Work from home” becomes the new norm, it will be interesting to see the impact on the Business Objectives of an Organization.
-It can be quite a boon for those workers who prefer to work by themselves and are comfortable in working in rather personal environments.
-Of course, the same circumstances can wreak havoc on those who love interacting with people and get their energy and thoughts from interacting with others.
+As things settle down and all of us start adjusting to the ‘new’ normal, HR and Talent Acquisition metrics will now need to be reconsidered.
+While the metrics themselves might not change dramatically, their impact definitely will.
+As remote working becomes the new norm, it will be interesting to see the impact on the business objectives of an organization.

-Most Managed Service Providers (MSP), share a plethora of metrics: onboarding time, number of resumes submitted by the suppliers per requisition, and so on.
+Most Managed Service Providers (MSPs), share a plethora of metrics: onboarding time, number of resumes submitted by the suppliers per requisition, and so on.
 That is one distinct advantage of using a Vendor Management System (VMS), as almost all the processes can be measured.
-This helps any firm tactically, also helps in identifying bottlenecks in the processes and ranking the suppliers, using the supplier scorecards.
+This helps any firm tactically, identifying bottlenecks in the processes and ranking the suppliers, using their scorecards.

-An MSP also has a unique advantage in the talent acquisition space as the Program Management Office (PMO) has access to metrics via the VMS, Market Intelligence via tools like Gartner’s Talent Neuron, A Relationship with the hiring managers (HMs) and the suppliers, plus survey feedback from the different stakeholders and is aware of the day to day issues that the client faces internally.
+An MSP also has a unique advantage in the talent acquisition space as the Program Management Office (PMO) has access to metrics via the VMS, market intelligence via tools like Gartner’s Talent Neuron, a relationship with the hiring managers and the suppliers, plus survey feedback from the different stakeholders and is aware of the day to day issues that the client faces internally.

 The value an MSP brings